mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/README.md

-# DNS, DHCP, AD DS, and Cloud Security on Azure Windows Server 2022 Simple Lab
+# DNS, DHCP, AD DS, and Cloud Security on Azure Windows Server 2022 Simple Lab Project

 ## Introduction
-This is a lab project built from referencing online tutorials to go through the setup of DNS, DHCP, AD DS and cloud security tools Microsoft Sentinel and Microsoft Defender for Cloud on Azure Windows Server 2022.
+This is a simple lab project built from referencing online tutorials to go through the setup of DNS, DHCP, AD DS and cloud security tools Microsoft Sentinel and Microsoft Defender for Cloud on Azure Windows Server 2022.

 This project is aided by GitHub Copilot in its construction and documentation.

 ## Main features
 ### Section 1: Azure setup
-Windows Server 2022 VM on Azure
+2 Windows Server 2022 VMs on Azure
+- 1 VM for AD DS, DNS, DHCP, group policy
+- 1 VM as domain computer

 ### Section 2: Server setup
 Windows AD DS
 - Domain controller
-- Organization Units (User, Computer)
+- Organization Units (Add 1 user and 1 computer)

 Windows DNS
 - Forward lookup zone